SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/global/direct.rst

 DIRECT Algorithm
 ================

-DIRECT (DIviding RECTangles) is a deterministic global optimization algorithm that recursively divides the search space into smaller regions, focusing on the most promising areas while ensuring global coverage.
+DIRECT (DIviding RECTangles) partitions the search space into hyperrectangles and recursively subdivides them.
+At each iteration, it evaluates the objective at the center of each rectangle and identifies "potentially optimal" rectangles: those that lie on the Pareto front of center-point value versus rectangle size.
+These selected rectangles are subdivided further, while others are left intact.
+This selection criterion means that both high-value small rectangles and large unexplored rectangles are refined simultaneously.

 .. grid:: 2